 On September 23, 2016, the Company entered into a term loan facility consisting of a 3-year unsecured term loan facility in the principal amount of \$2.5 billion and a 5-year unsecured term loan facility in the principal amount of \$2.5 billion established pursuant to a credit agreement with JP Morgan Chase Bank, N.A. as administrative agent and other banks identified therein as lenders (Term Loan Agreement).
 The Term Loan Agreement replaced \$5.0 billion of the 364-day Bridge Commitment.
 On the Acquisition Date, the Company borrowed under the Term Loan Agreement, consisting of a 3-year unsecured term loan in the principal amount of \$2.5 billion, due March 10, 2020 and a 5-year unsecured term loan in the principal amount of \$2.5 billion, due March 10, 2022.
 The 5-year term loan requires repayment in quarterly installments on the last business day of each March, June, September and December with the first required payment due June 2017.
-Prepayments of principal on the term loans can be made at anytime without penalty.
-The term loans will bear interest at a rate per annum equal to the Eurodollar Rate plus a margin based on the Company's debt ratings from time to time of between 0.75% and 1.63% in the case of the 3-year term loan facility, and a margin of between 0.88% and 1.75% in the case of the 5-year term loan facility.
-As a result of entering into the Term Loan Agreement and drawing on the available borrowings, the Company incurred fees of approximately \$9.7 million.
-The Company recorded these costs in the second quarter of fiscal 2017 as deferred financing costs and will amortize them on a straight-line basis through interest expense over the expected 3- and 5-year terms of the term loan facility.
+Prepayments of principal on the term loans can be made at any time without penalty.
+In the third quarter of fiscal 2017, the Company repaid \$250.0 million of principal on the 5-year unsecured term loan, which satisfied the quarterly obligations due through March 2019.
+In addition, in the third quarter of fiscal 2017, the Company repaid \$350.0 million of principal on the 3-year unsecured term loan.
+The term loans bear interest at a rate per annum equal to the Eurodollar Rate plus a margin based on the Company's debt ratings from time to time of between 0.75% and 1.63% in the case of the 3-year term loan, and a margin of between 0.88% and 1.75% in the case of the 5-year term loan.
+As a result of entering into the Term Loan Agreement and drawing on the available borrowings, the Company incurred fees of approximately \$11.5 million.
+The Company recorded these costs as deferred financing costs and will amortize them on a straight-line basis through interest expense over the expected 3- and 5-year terms of the term loans.
 The Company also paid ticking fees based on the Company's debt rating accruing beginning 60 days following the effectiveness of the Term Loan Agreement through the Acquisition Date.
-Total fees incurred by the Company for the term loan facilities were approximately \$11.5 million.
-Subsequent to the close of the second quarter of fiscal 2017, the Company repaid \$100.0 million of principal on its 3-year unsecured term loan facility and repaid \$100.0 million of principal on its 5-year unsecured term loan facility.
-See Note 18, Subsequent Events, of these Notes to Condensed Consolidated Financial Statements for further information.